 It appeared as though the Brewers might run away with the crown, hold a commanding 6½-game lead over the Red Sox on August 27.
 While the Wallbangers played inconsistently in September, the Orioles surged, at one point winning 30 of 40 games.
 The two powerhouses played each other seven times in the final 10 games, and as in the previous season, Yount’s bat was decisive.
 In the first of those games, on September 24 in Milwaukee, Yount’s two home runs and career-best six RBIs propelled the Brewers to a 15-6 thumping.
 But the Brewers lost the next two to the Orioles and held a precarious one-game lead on October 1 on the eve of a season-defining four-game series in Baltimore to close the season.
 Skipper Earl Weaver’s bunch slaughtered the Brewers in the first three games, outscoring them 26-7, setting up a dramatic winner-take-all-game on the last day of the season.
 Yount cracked a first-inning home for the first run of the game and another solo shot in the third, marking the seventh time in the season that he hit two round-trippers in one game.
 He also added a triple, his career-best 12th, in an electric 3-for-4 performance with four runs scored as Harvey’s Wallbangers strolled to a convincing 10-2 victory.
 “If there were skeptics around who didn’t believe that Robin Yount was the most valuable player in the American League,” wrote Flaherty in the Journal, “they changed their minds.”46

 Yount was a star on a team filled with them, concluding one of the best seasons for a shortstop in baseball history: He became first shortstop to lead the AL in total bases (367) and slugging percentage (.578); only the Chicago Cubs’ Banks and Pittsburgh Pirates’ Honus Wanger had ever accomplished that feat.
 Yount also paced the circuit with 210 hits and 46 doubles, while clubbing 29 home runs and driving in 114 runs.
-Yount lost the batting title by one point to the Royals’ Willie Wilson (.332 to .331) in an episode that produced some controversy when skipper Dick Howser sat Wilson on the final day of the season to protect the title.47 “He’s the best all-around shortstop I’ve ever seen,” opined Kuenn, himself a former 10-time All-Star, about Yount.48 Yount received 27 of 28 first-place votes to become the first Brewer to win the league’s MVP Award.
+Yount lost the batting title by one point to the Royals’ Willie Wilson (.332 to .331) in an episode that produced some controversy when skipper Dick Howser sat Wilson on the final day of the season to protect the title.47 “He’s the best all-around shortstop I’ve ever seen,” opined Kuenn, himself a former 10-time All-Star, about Yount.48 Yount received 27 of 28 first-place votes to become the second Brewer to win the league’s MVP Award (Reliever Rollie Fingers was named AL MVP and AL Cy Young Award winner in the strike-shortened 1981 season).
 He also won his first and only Gold Glove Award, a year after leading the AL in fielding percentage at short.

 The Brewers captured their first pennant after a stunning comeback against the California Angels in the ALCS.
 After losing the first two games in Anaheim, Kuenn’s crew won the next three in Milwaukee.
 Yount managed only four hits in 16 at-bats without an RBI.